DigitalFabricationLab-NYIT-SoAD/resources/ShopTools/README.md

 # Wood Shop

-**All SoAD Students may use the shop after they have completed the SoAD Fab Lab Orientation and training.**
+**All SoAD Students may use the shop after they have completed the SoAD Fab Lab Orientation and In-Person Shop Training.**

 Reminders:

+* You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.

+## Require Orientation / Training

+* Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.

+* Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.

+* Students must complete In-Person Wood Shop Training before using any shop tools / machinery
 	* Wood Shop training can be scheduled by your professor in your first year.
 If you missed it, you can attend a make up session.

-* At the end of your training, you will receive a sticker which allows you to use the shop under supervision by shop staff.

-* You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.

-## Quiz

-All students have been assigned a quiz in your Canvas portal.

-You MUST complete the quiz before you complete in person shop training.

-Be prepared to show proof of Quiz Completion to the shop supervisor to receive access to the shop.

 # Rules: